hyosung11/git-practice-two/README.md

-I really need another monitor soon!
+I really need another monitor by this weekend.